ROCm/HIP/docs/reference/kernel_language.rst

         | Return the number of consecutive high-order zero bits in 64 bit integer.

     * - | ``unsigned int __ffs(int x)``
-        | Find the position of least signigicant bit set to 1 in a 32 bit integer.
+        | Find the position of least significant bit set to 1 in a 32 bit integer.

     * - | ``unsigned int __ffsll(long long int x)``
-        | Find the position of least signigicant bit set to 1 in a 64 bit signed integer.
+        | Find the position of least significant bit set to 1 in a 64 bit signed integer.

     * - | ``unsigned int __fns32(unsigned long long mask, unsigned int base, int offset)``
         | Find the position of the n-th set to 1 bit in a 32-bit integer.